artis3n/nextcloud-ansible/README.md

 ### Generate Diffie-Hellman parameters

 1. `Nginx`, if you elect to set up a Let's Encrypt certificate, will use EFF Certbot's pre-computed DH parameters.
 Instead, you should use ECDH parameters.
-    - Generate them by running by running `make ecdh`.
+    - Generate them by running by running [`make ecdh`](#make-ecdh).
-    - Move pre-computed ECDH parameters to `files/secrets/nginx/ecdhparam.pem`.
+    - Or, move other pre-computed ECDH parameters to `files/secrets/nginx/ecdhparam.pem`.

-   See instructions under [`make ecdh`](#make-ecdh) for usage of that Make command.

 ## Optional playbooks